 - Sugar, including brown sugar, honey, molasses and agave nectar

 Grazing or snacking frequently throughout the day also increases the risk of caries.
 The Academy of Nutrition and Dietetics suggests that you allow at least two hours between snacks and meals.

-Eating fresh fruits and vegetables helps protect teeth by stimulating the production of saliva, which cleanses the mouth and and makes it less acidic.
-Chewing sugar-free gum for 20 minutes after meals and snacks also can help prevent tooth decay.
+Eating fresh fruits and vegetables helps protect teeth.
+These foods stimulate the production of saliva, which cleanses the mouth and makes it less acidic.
+Chewing sugar-free gum for 20 minutes after meals and snacks can help prevent tooth decay.

-A good diet is critical for the health of the mouth and staying healthy, but it won’t make up for poor dental hygiene.
-Continue to see your dentist for checkups and cleanings, and make sure to brush and floss regularly.
+A nutritious diet is critical for the health of the mouth and staying healthy.
+But, it won’t make up for poor dental hygiene.
+See your dentist for checkups and cleanings.
+And, teach your kids to brush and floss regularly.